JLP-55/react-memory-game/README.md

+## TODO next:

+- go through week18 homework to set up the schemas?
+At least use the models as some kind of scaffold for models in this react application

+**currently:**
+- am unable to post using generic express routes
+- am unable to query using graphql endpoint - see relevant files for notes on error messages

+- find and look into the activity `tech thoughts`/`whats on your techy mind` for how to do user authentication with JWT's
+- don't forget about week 18 for mongoose activities to refer to
+- don't forget about week 19 for pwa activities to refer to

 ### Project Description

 This will be an online game of memory (collect pairs of cards to score points from a standard 52 card deck, laid face down)<br>